1200 SPARTAN DRIVE

 Any student who attends a nonpublic school or is home schooled has the right to an educational evaluation.
 If the student is found eligible for special education services, the case conference committee (CCC) will determine the services that the child will receive.
 The amount of services may be less for a student who attends a nonpublic or home school than they would for a student attending a public school within the district.

-For more information or to make a referral, contact the principal of the school your child attends or Jan Dunham, Director of Special Education, 765-827-8400.
+For more information or to make a referral, contact the principal of the school your child attends or Meagan Gillman, Director of Special Services, 765-827-8400.

 Preschool Special Education